gyowannyqueiroz/awshepherd/README.md

 ### What is it?
 This is just another client made with Java and Spring Shell framework on top of the AWS Java SDK that aims to automate trivial
-AWS tasks and to save some time on typing all the commands and flags available in the oficial AWS CLI.
+AWS tasks and to save some time on typing a few of the commands and flags available in the official AWS CLI.

 ### Built-in Functionalities